Case Study:

 • Standardized metadata and tagging conventions across all properties

-• Enabled consistent content discovery while preserving editorial autonomy
+• Improved content organization while preserving editorial autonomy

 4. CMS & Template Standardization